Wednesday, 22 December 2010

 about half a big jar of homemade or best quality mincemeat

-Rub the butter into the flour until it resembles fine breadcrumbs.
+Sift the flour and salt into a mixing bowl.
+Rub the butter into the flour until it resembles fine breadcrumbs (see here for a guide).
 Add the clementine juice and use a knife to combine.
-Add cold water until the pastry comes together into a ball - it should still be fairly dry, not sticky.
-Wrap in cling film and chill for half an hour.
+Add a little cold water and try to bring the pastry together into a ball, adding more if needed - it should still be fairly dry, not sticky or crumbly.
+Squish into a disc then wrap in cling film and chill for half an hour.

-Preheat the oven to 200C.
-Roll out the pasty until about 3mm thick.
-Use a glass as a guide to cut out circles - you should get 10-12 with some spare.
+Preheat the oven to 200C/390F.
+Evenly roll out the pasty - I like it to be thin for these.
+Either use a circle cookie cutter or use a glass as a guide to cut out circles - you should get 10-12 with some spare.
 Use biscuit cutters to cut out snowflakes or stars out of the leftovers.
 Place each circle into a cupcake/muffin tin and lightly press into shape.
 Add a few teaspoons of mincemeat until nearly full, then top with the decorations.
 Put into the oven until golden brown and bubbling - about 20-25 minutes.
-Remove to a wire rack to cool quickly (any escaped bits of caramelized juice will set hard and make them difficult to remove).
+Remove to a wire rack to cool quickly (any escaped bits of caramelized juice will set hard and make them very difficult to remove).
 Serve warm with brandy butter and/or cream.

-Beat the butter and sugar until pale and fluffy.
-Beat in the ground almonds.
+Toast the almonds until they start to turn golden brown in a dry pan over medium heat then set aside to cool.
+Beat the butter, sugar and salt until pale and fluffy.
+Beat in the almonds.
 Slowly add the brandy one tablespoon at a time.
 Spoon into a bowl and put into the fridge to harden.
 Serve cold.
 Will keep for 2-3 weeks in the fridge covered in cling film.